+Check-in for Big Deer is at Stillwater State Park.
 This park is one of seven parks in the Groton State Forest.
 These parks are all within close proximity to one another (some within walking distance) and entry to one provides free entry to all.
 Combined, the parks offer a range of activities and attractions.

 As early as 1704, Native Americans and the French were using routes through Groton to reach Canada and Massachusetts.
 Colonists settled this area of Vermont slightly earlier than the rest of the state due to the accessible network of waterways.

 The rocky, tree-covered hillsides were originally cloaked with white pine, spruce, hemlock, beech, maple and birch.
 These were logged by local farmers for lumber, fuel and potash.
 The logging industry was large-scale for almost 100 years while the railroad was operating.